py-sdl/py-sdl2/doc/modules/sdl2ext_sprite.rst

       * ``SDL_BLENDMODE_ADD`` for additive color blending
       * ``SDL_BLENDMODE_MOD`` for multiplied color blending

+   .. attribute:: scale

+      The horizontal and vertical drawing scale as two-value tuple.

    .. method:: clear([color=None])

       Clears the rendering context with the currently set or passed